nasoboem/co2covid/README.md

 ## contribute

-if something is wrong, not clear, doesnt work or could be designed better, feel free to create an issue.
+If something is wrong, not clear, doesn't work or could be designed better, feel free to create an issue.